-- To analyse the level of Self- Efficacy among Prospective Teachers at Secondary Level based on total samples and subsamples such as locality and type of management. - To study Self- Efficacy among Prospective Teachers at Secondary Level in relation to Spiritual Intelligence based on total samples and subsamples such as locality and type of management. - 3.
-To analyse the level of Emotional Intelligence among Prospective Teachers at Secondary Level based on total samples and subsamples such as locality and type of management. - 4.
-To study Emotional Intelligence among Prospective Teachers at Secondary Level in relation to Spiritual Intelligence based on total samples and subsamples such as type of locality and type of management. - 5.
-To analyse the level of Spiritual Intelligence among Prospective Teachers at Secondary Level based on total samples and subsamples such locality and type of management.
+- 1. To analyse the level of Self- Efficacy among Prospective Teachers at Secondary Level based on total samples and subsamples such as locality and type of management. - To analyse the level of Emotional Intelligence among Prospective Teachers at Secondary Level based on total samples and subsamples such as locality and type of management

+- 3. To analyse the level of Spiritual Intelligence among Prospective Teachers at Secondary Level based on total samples and subsamples such locality and type of management. - 4.
+To study Emotional Intelligence among Prospective Teachers at Secondary Level in relation to Spiritual Intelligence based on total samples and subsamples such as type of locality and type of management. - To study Self- Efficacy among Prospective Teachers at Secondary Level in relation to Spiritual Intelligence based on total samples and subsamples such as locality and type of management.